Metalarte Bulb Pendant Lamp

 Manufacturer: Metalarte, Paseo de la Ribera 115, Canovelles, Barcelona, Spain.

 Other versions: The Metalarte Bulb pendant lamp exists in several colours and was also made with a lampshade above the bulb.
 The Metalarte logo is pressed in the brass.

 It is always said that this bulb pendant lamp from Metalarte is from the 1970s, but that is what everybody also says about the Ingo Maurer lamp (below).
-It is more likely from the 1980s, given the similar yellow color.
+It is more likely from the 1980s, given the similar yellow colour.

 Many companies produced similar pendant lamps.
 Another one can be found here on Vintageinfo.
 Artemide produced the Arianna pendant lamp.
 A design by Piero Brombin.
 It appears in the 1976 StudioA catalogue.
 However, the 1980s pendant lamp designed by Ingo Maurer became the most well known.
 Probably because he already designed the table and floor lamp in 1966.